w83677/LSG-VAE/README.md

 ## Installation

 This implementation is built on top of **ProbTS** and **K²VAE**.
-Place the files in the appropriate directories following the K²VAE structure:
+Firstly, please clone the repo of K²VAE, then place the files in the appropriate directories following the K²VAE structure:

 ```
 probts/model/nn/prob/k2VAE/LSG_VAE_nn.py